-Country Procedure for sending/receiving requests (Q 2.4) Problems encountered (Q 2.5) 4° The judicial authority considers the application for a warrant and may issue a warrant; 5° Access to stored communications; 6° Provision of material to foreign country.
-Austria As a requesting State: As a requesting State: 1° Preparation of the request by the competent prosecutor Refusal of requests related to petty offences; (including translation and "legalisation" of documents); Lack of knowledge of time limit of storage of data prescribed by law.
+Country Procedure for sending/receiving requests (Q 2.4) Problems encountered (Q 2.5) 5° Access to stored communications; 6° Provision of material to foreign country.
+4. Austria As a requesting State: As a requesting State: 1° Preparation of the request by the competent prosecutor Refusal of requests related to petty offences; (including translation and "legalisation" of documents); Lack of knowledge of time limit of storage of data prescribed by law.
 2° Forwarding of the request either directly or through the central authority (via diplomatic channels in the absence of As a requested State: international agreement).
-Lack of documentation required under national law (see Q 2.1.1) Lack of clarity of the request (type of data; period of time for the production As a requested State: of the data).
+Lack of documentation required under national law (see Q 2.1.1) Lack of clarity of the request (type of data; period of time for the production of As a requested State: the data).
 1° Reception of the request either directly by the executing authority or by the Federal Ministry of Justice (depending on international agreements); 2° Following legal verifications, forwarding of the request by the MoJ to the locally competent prosecution service for its execution; 3° Where applicable, issuance of an order by the prosecutor with the approval of the court; 4° Execution of the order by the police under the supervision of the prosecution service.
 5° Transmission of the results to the requesting State either directly or through the central authority.
-Azerbaijan As a requested State: The central authority receives the request; The central authority is requesting court decision to obtain data the central authority is obtaining data from ISP's (and etc.) after court decision, After internal procedures, the central authority is sending the data to the requesting state Belgium As a requesting State: Delays in the response time.
+5. Azerbaijan As a requested State: The central authority receives the request; The central authority is requesting court decision to obtain data the central authority is obtaining data from ISP's (and etc.) after court decision, After internal procedures, the central authority is sending the data to the requesting state 6.
+Belgium As a requesting State: Delays in the response time.
+See below modus modendi.